IBMStreams/sample.edge-app-control/README.md

     hzn register -p pattern-app-control-service-amd64    -f horizon/userinput.json

 ```
-    1. verify that application is deployed, by checking for an agreement being created.
+- Verify that application is deployed, by checking for an agreement being created.
 This make take a few minutes to show up.

 ```
     hzn agreement list